ambrosia13/ForgetMeNot-Shaders/README.md

 - contact-hardening variable penumbra shadows

-- advanced ambient shading (RTAO)

 - advanced anti-aliasing (TAA)

 ## credits

 Forget-me-not wouldn't be nearly as polished as it is if it weren't for the help of people like fewizz, spiralhalo, Grondag, and many others from the Canvas community for contributing and testing.
-Here are some specifics:
+Many thanks to:

 - The [shaderLABS discord channel #snippets](https://discord.com/channels/237199950235041794/525510804494221312/959153316401655849) for many useful code snippets
 - [Lumi Lights](https://github.com/spiralhalo/LumiLights) by spiralhalo for lots of different inspiration & help, and also references for a working TAA implementation
-- [lomo](https://github.com/fewizz/lomo/releases) by fewizz for inspiration for many different things, as well as the raytracer and lots of testing
+- [lomo](https://github.com/fewizz/lomo/releases) by fewizz for inspiration for many different things, as well as the raytracer and lots of invaluable contributions

 ## discord